LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 spy_vars_gtk.c:
 --- changed to be able to toggle vars windows (one, the other, both , both close) by clicking the button.

+symbols_gtk.c:
+--- changed to show HAL signals in comment slot

 SUBMAKEFILE:
 --- completely different for EMC.
 This makefile is for the user program only.
----All the DEFINEs for user space:
+--- All the DEFINEs for user space:
 	-DSEQUENTIAL_SUPPORT -DHAL_SUPPORT -DDYNAMIC_PLCSIZE -DRT_SUPPORT -DOLD_TIMERS_MONOS_SUPPORT -DMODBUS_IO_MASTER
 	-DGNOME_PRINT_USE
 	-DGTK_INTERFACE -DGTK2